cityofaustin/Residential-Permitting/_projects/shed.md

 Resubmission is done through the same process as your initial application submission.

 After you or your hired professional resubmit, you will receive either notice that your plans have been approved or you will receive new comments.
-Note that if you receive comments a second time, there is an additional $355.68 fee.

 #### 4. Repeat if needed

 This process will be repeated until all comments have been addressed and your application is approved.

 Most applications go through 2 rounds of review.
-After a second round of review, additional reviews incur a fee of $355.68.
+Note that if you receive comments a second time, there is an additional $355.68 fee.

 ---